Seung-Hui Cho

 Born in South Korea, Cho was eight years old when he immigrated to the United States with his family.
 He became a U.S. permanent resident as a South Korean national.
 At the time of the shooting, Cho had the legal status of resident alien.
 In middle school, he was diagnosed with a severe anxiety disorder with selective mutism, as well as major depressive disorder.
 After his diagnosis, he began receiving treatment and continued to receive therapy and special education support until his junior year of high school.
 Cho was bullied throughout high school.
 During Cho's last two years at Virginia Tech, several instances of his abnormal behavior, as well as plays and other writings he submitted containing references to violence, caused concern among teachers and classmates.

-In the aftermath of the shootings, Virginia Governor Tim Kaine convened a panel consisting of various officials and experts to investigate and examine the response and handling of issues related to the shootings.
+In the aftermath of the shootings, Virginia governor Tim Kaine convened a panel consisting of various officials and experts to investigate and examine the response and handling of issues related to the shootings.
 The panel released its final report in August 2007, devoting more than 20 pages to detailing Cho's troubled history.
 In the report, the panel criticized the failure of the educators and mental health professionals who came into contact with Cho during his college years to notice his deteriorating condition and help him.
 The panel also criticized misinterpretations of privacy laws and gaps in Virginia's mental health system and gun laws.
 In addition, the panel faulted Virginia Tech administrators in particular for failing to take immediate action after the first two deaths of Emily J. Hilscher and Ryan C. "Stack" Clark.
 Nevertheless, the report did acknowledge that Cho must still be held primarily responsible for the killing, despite his "emotional and psychological disabilities [having] undoubtedly clouded his own situation".

 Early life and education

 Cho was born on 18 January 1984, in the city of Asan, in the South Chungcheong Province of South Korea.
-Cho and his family lived in a basement apartment in the city of Seoul for a few years before immigrating to the United States.
+Cho and his family lived in a basement apartment in Dobong District, Seoul, for a few years before immigrating to the United States.
 Cho's father was self-employed as a bookstore owner, but made minimal profits from the venture.
 Seeking better education and opportunities for his son and daughter, Cho's father immigrated to the United States with his family in 1992, when Cho was eight years old.
 The family lived in Detroit, then moved to the Washington metropolitan area after learning that it had one of the largest South Korean expatriate communities in the U.S. Cho's family settled in Centreville, an unincorporated community in western Fairfax County, Virginia, west of Washington, D.C.
 Cho's father and mother opened a dry-cleaning business.
 After they moved to Centreville, Cho and his family became permanent residents of the United States as South Korean nationals.
-His parents became members of a local Christian church, and Cho was raised as a member of the religion, although in a note Cho "railed against his parents' strong Christian faith."
+His parents became members of a local Presbyterian church, and Cho was raised as a member of the religion, although in a note Cho "railed against his parents' strong Christian faith."